jasonbayton/11ty/_src/android/android-enterprise-faq/install-uninstall-blocked.md

 **What causes this restriction?**

-An administrator has enabled one or both of the following AMAPI controls:
+An administrator has enabled one or both of the following restrictions:

 - Disallow app installation
 - Disallow app uninstallation